grdsdev/Replay/README.md

 ## Getting Started

-Let's walk through a simple end-to-end setup.

-### 0) Design your HTTP client to accept a session (optional but recommended)
+### 1. Design your HTTP client to accept a session (optional)

-Replay _can_ intercept `URLSession.shared` globally,
+Replay can intercept `URLSession.shared` globally, but accepting a `URLSession` parameter enables parallel test execution and is generally good practice.
-but making it so that your API client accepts a `URLSession` parameter makes it easy to opt into `.test` scope later
-(and it's generally good design).

 ```swift
 import Foundation